blenderous/blenderous.github.io/cv.md

 title: CV
 permalink: /cv/
 ---
+## About me
+I am a front-end devleoper who is aiming at full-stack javascript development.

+I mostly work with front end technologies, so at the end of the day I make interfaces for mobiles, tablets and desktop computers.
+A lot of effort goes into making the concept made by the designers into something that you can see and interact with on the screen.

+My ideal working environment is where the doors for conversations are always open and ideas are constantly exchanged.

+I am usually very reserved.
+I prefer to communicate in writing a lot, but I proiritize getting though hurdles of mis-communication whenever there is a lack of clarity.

 ## Skillset

 ### Javascript *(level: medium to advanced)*
 - Learned to make a web application MongoDB, ExpressJS and jQuery and NodeJS.
-[Here is the link](https://daily-checklist-app.herokuapp.com/)
+Here is the link: https://daily-checklist-app.herokuapp.com/
-- Experienced in using `Angular js` to make DOM manipulations, interactive elements and to have modular front end code
+- Experienced in using `Angular js`version 1 to make DOM manipulations, interactive elements and to have modular front end code
 - Familiar with creating simple command line tools using `ES5` in the `node.js` environment
 - Comfortable with vanilla `javascript`